scality/Zenko/docs/docsource/operation/Dashboards/Prometheus.rst

 ==========

 Prometheus offers visualization and insight into Kubernetes operations.
-For Zenko, it aggregates metrics exposed by Kubernetes pods that have been configured to yield Prometheus-readable data.
+For XDM, it aggregates metrics exposed by Kubernetes pods that have been configured to yield Prometheus-readable data.

 Prometheus ships with MetalK8s.
 Access to Prometheus is similar to that